-My mantra is “Drama is Serious Fun” (a term coined from a wonderful book for teachers written by Joss Bennathan), and it’s fun that I take seriously.
+My mantra is “Drama is Serious Fun”, and it’s fun that I take seriously.
 With these classes I hope to inspire your children to (a) try their best in any and all opportunities and (b) to “go for it” – these are my only rules!

 If you attend the classes you may be surprised at how much of a fool I am willing to look, but don’t feel sympathy – I love every minute!

 If your child is having a great time, your life becomes much easier and happier!
 So I hope you and your child find A Little Dramatic lots of fun and encourage you to ask any questions or provide feedback at any point in the term.